tjbearse/sheet-block-editor/README.md

 1. Checkout and pull main
 2. Run tests `npm run test`
 3. Clean the build directory `rm -r build`
-4. Build and deploy with `npm run gh-pages`
+4. Build and deploy with `npm run pages`

 ### Other Generated